harshakocherla/react-bootstrap-starter/README.md

 `npm start`

 If it is successful, the demo will be launched on `http://localhost:3000`

 ## Contributors

-David Inyang-Etoh @dinyangetoh
+Harsha Kocherla